Valpoli/my-portfolio/README.md

 Tailwind CSS - Simple responsive design
 ESLint

-It is hosted on Github pages at : todo
+It is hosted on Github pages at : [my_portfolio](https://valpoli.github.io/my-portfolio/)